-The NCT1008 has eight limit registers: high, low, and THERM temperature limits for both local and remote temperature measurements.
+The NCT218 has eight limit registers: high, low, and $\overline{THERM}$ temperature limits for both local and remote temperature measurements.
 The remote temperature high and low limits span two registers each, to contain an upper and lower byte for each limit.
-There is also a THERM hysteresis register.
-All limit registers can be written to, and read back over, the SMBus.
-See Table 13 for details of the limit register addresses and their power-on default values.
+There is also a $\overline{THERM}$ hysteresis register.
+All limit registers can be written to, and read byck over IC.
+See Table 12 for details of the limit register addresses and their power-on default values.

-When Pin 6 is configured as an ALERT output, the high limit registers perform a > comparison, while the low limit registers perform a \leq comparison.
+When Pin 6 is configured as an $\overline{ALERT}$ output, the high limit registers perform a > comparison, while the low limit registers perform a $\leq$ comparison.
 For example, if the high limit register is programmed with 80°C, then measuring 81°C results in an out-of-limit condition, setting a flag in the status register.
 If the low limit register is programmed with 0°C, measuring 0°C or lower results in an out-of-limit condition.

 Exceeding either the local or remote THERM limit asserts THERM low.
 When Pin 6 is configured as THERM2, exceeding either the local or remote high limit asserts THERM2 low.
-A default hysteresis value of 10°C is provided that applies to both THERM channels.
+A default hysteresis value of 10°C is provided which applies to both THERM channels.
 This hysteresis value can be reprogrammed to any value after powerup (Register Address 0x21).